 Summary

-Optimizing redundant whitespace is a seemingly minor but indispensable link in website performance optimization.
-The one provided by AnQiCMS is...{%-and-%}Control characters provide us with a direct and efficient tool for fine-grained control over HTML output at the template rendering level.As a website operator, understanding and making good use of these features will enable you to better enhance the overall quality of the website, making each visit more smooth and pleasant.
+Optimizing redundant whitespace is a seemingly minor but not negligible aspect of website performance optimization.
+AnQiCMS provides{%-and-%}Control characters provide a direct and efficient tool for fine-grained control over HTML output at the template rendering level.As a website operator, understanding and making good use of these features will help to better improve the overall quality of the website, making every visit more smooth and pleasant.

-Q1: Use-Will it affect the page layout?A1: In most cases, an HTML rendering engine will collapse multiple consecutive whitespace characters (including spaces, line breaks, and tabs) into a single space for processing.Therefore, removing these extra spaces usually will not change the visual layout of the page.<pre>/<textarea>Use within preformatted tags or when certain CSS properties depend on exact whitespace, which may result in unexpected outcomes.
-It is recommended to test carefully.
+Q1: Use-Will it affect the page layout?A1: In most cases, the HTML rendering engine will merge multiple consecutive whitespace characters (including spaces, line breaks, and tab characters) into a single space for processing.Therefore, removing these extra spaces usually will not change the visual layout of the page.Please note if you<pre>/<textarea>Use within the preformatted tags or in certain CSS property scenarios that depend on precise whitespace, which may result in unexpected outcomes, and it is recommended to test carefully.

-Q3: Will the comments in the template produce redundant whitespace?A3: AnQiCMS's{# 单行注释 #}This form of comment will not generate any output during rendering, therefore it will not produce redundant whitespace.{% comment %}...{% endcomment %}This block comment, although its content will not be output, the tag itself may leave a blank line in HTML.
-At this time, you cancommentuse a control character inside-the tag, such as{%- comment -%} ... {%- endcomment -%}Remove the redundant blank spaces it introduces.
+Q3: Will the comments in the template generate redundant blank spaces?A3: AnQiCMS'{# 单行注释 #}This form of comment will not generate any output during rendering, therefore it will not produce redundant blank spaces.
+And{% comment %}...{% endcomment %}This block comment, although its content will not be output, the tag itself may occupy a line in HTML, leaving a blank line.
+At this point, you cancommentUse within tags-control characters, such as{%- comment -%} ... {%- endcomment -%}Remove the redundant whitespace it introduces.